learn-co-curriculum/programming-univbasics-irb-readme/README.md

 1. "read" in the other person's expression ("I'm curious about learning programming!")
 2. "evaluate" what the expression means ("My friend is bored at their job?
 My friend wants to make more money?)
-3. "print" your reponse ("Oh great!"
+3. "print" your response ("Oh great!"
 "I love programming, you're going to love it too!").

 IRB, as a REPL, gives you a place where: